Frankston Waterfront Reserve

 Features of the new Frankston Waterfront Playground include:

 - A diverse range of play activities designed to cater for all levels of play.

-Construction is expected to be completed by the end of November 2018.
+Construction is expected to be completed by summer 2019.

 Dogs are not allowed on the beach during December, January, February and March between 9:30am and 7:30pm.
 At all other times they are permitted on the beach provided they are on-leash.